wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 EMR v1.4.0 can use HDFS transparent encryption.

 EMRFS on S3 for encryption at rest.
-Amazon Certificate Manager is used, not AWS Certificate Manager Private Certificate Authority (ACM PCA).

 https://www.youtube.com/watch?v=_90YaA8IJ4A
 Migrate to Amazon EMR - Apache Spark and Hive